Debugging ILE programs is now available inside of Visual Studio Code. We’ve added UI to make sure setting up the Debug Service to be a swift process.

 If these certificates are deleted for some reason, they can be simply regenerated from the IBM i Debugger view as described above.
 They are used only to encrypt the traffic between the clients and Debug Service.

-If Secure Debug is on and the client certificate cannot be found locally or does not match the remote certificate, Code for IBM i will show a warning in the IBM i Debugger view and offer an action to import the client certificate.
+If the client certificate cannot be found locally or does not match the remote certificate, Code for IBM i will show a warning in the IBM i Debugger view and offer an action to import the client certificate.

 Starting the Debug Service from Code for IBM i